velocityzen/excel-row-stream/README.md

 ## Important

 All `row.values` have `unknown` type.
 Please always validate your data.
-For example you can do it with excelent [io-ts](https://github.com/gcanti/io-ts) library.
+For example, you can do it with the excellent [io-ts](https://github.com/gcanti/io-ts) library.

 License